-All current Nordictrack incline trainers also come with the ability to add iFit Coach.
+All current Nordictrack incline trainers also come with the ability to add iFit.
 While Nordictrack treadmills also offer this – if you’re comparing the Nordictrack incline trainer to a different brand of treadmill like a Horizon or a Bowflex treadmill (which don’t offer iFit), then there’s a distinct advantage.

 You can also take livestream workout classes directly from your treadmill and even get personalized workouts to your treadmill based on your set goals.

 iFit also now has LIVE classes that you can take at the same time as your friends in real time.
 You can even text the trainer a question after class.

 So in that sense an incline trainer with iFit gives you a huge virtual-reality-type training benefit over a different brand of home treadmill that does not have iFit.

 (Note: As of this writing, if you buy an incline trainer direct through the Manufacturer here, you can get a limited time Full Family subscription to iFit included with your trainer.)

 So those are some of the ways a Nordictrack incline is better than a treadmill.
 However the treadmill is no slouch either.
 They do have some benefits over the incline trainer treadmill.